cybercreek/yata/README.md

 ## Information

-Yata is a fast, simple and easy to use Data Visulaization tool, running on python dash.
+Yata is a fast, simple and easy Data Visulaization tool, running on python dash.
 The main goal of Yata is to provide a easy way for persons with little programming knowledge to visualize their data easily.

 ## Version